Unlimited Name Ideas Free Access No Login Needed

 Measuring Normalization Success

-Once normalization is running, track these metrics to measure impact and identify where rules are breaking down.
+Once normalization is running, track these five metrics to measure impact and spot where rules break down.

-Report-level match rate% of records that join correctly across reporting systems> 98%
+Report-level match rate % of records that join correctly across systems > 98%

-Over-normalizing: Stripping geographic qualifiers can destroy meaningful distinctions.
-“Toyota Motor Corporation Japan” and “Toyota Motor Manufacturing Kentucky” may be the same brand but different billing and legal entities.
-Know your use case before deciding what to remove.
+Over-normalizing geographic qualifiers.
+“Toyota Motor Corporation Japan” and “Toyota Motor Manufacturing Kentucky” may share a brand but are different billing entities.
+Know your use case before deciding what to strip.

-Setting fuzzy matching too aggressively: A threshold below 80% on short names will generate false merges.
+Setting fuzzy matching too aggressively.
+A threshold below 80 on short names generates false merges.
 “CBS” and “NBC” score surprisingly high on some similarity algorithms.
-Set a conservative threshold first and monitor the review queue.
+Start conservative and monitor the review queue before loosening.

-Not documenting your exception list: If your rules live only in someone’s head or a single script no one else maintains, they will be lost the next time your team changes.
+Not documenting your exception list.
+If your rules live only in one person’s head or a single undocumented script, they’ll be lost when your team changes.
 Store your canonical reference table and exception list in a shared, version-controlled location.

 FAQ: Brand Name Normalization Rules